mamqek/aio-chat/packages/all/docs/service/database.md

 2. **Read the chapter about [User Entity Customization](#user-entity-customization) before running migrations on an existing database.**
 3. Run migrations.
 4. Try to start up the service.
 If errors appear or the database is incorrect, you can always revert migrations.
+5. (optional) Use initializeData() to create sample users and chat for fast setup

 ## Database Types